Algorithms for stochastic optimization with functional or expectation constraints: Numerical Experiment

 In this experiment, we consider four instances.
-The first three instances are randomly generated according to the factor model in Goldfarb and Iyengar (see Section 7 of \cite{goldfarb2003robust} ) with different number of stocks ($500$, $1000$ and $2000$), while the last instance consists of the 95 stocks from $S\&P100$ (excluding SBC, ATI, GS, LU and VIA-B) obtained from \cite{wang2008sample}, the mean $\bar{\xi}$ and covariance $\Sigma$ are estimated by the historical monthly data from 1996 to 2002.
-The reliability level $\beta = 0.05$ and the number of samples used to evaluate the solution is $n= 50,000$.
-For SAA algorithm, the deterministic SAA problem to \eqref{CVaR} is defined by
+The first three instances are randomly generated according to the factor model in Goldfarb and Iyengar (see Section 7 of \cite{goldfarb2003robust} ) with different number of stocks ({ $d =500$, $1000$ and $2000$}), while the last instance consists of the 95 stocks from $S\&P100$ (excluding SBC, ATI, GS, LU and VIA-B) obtained from \cite{wang2008sample}, the mean $\bar{\xi}$ and covariance $\Sigma$ are estimated by the historical monthly data from 1996 to 2002.
+The reliability level $\beta = 0.05$, { the number of samples to estimate $g(x)$ is $J = 100$} and the number of samples used to evaluate the solution is $n= 50,000$. { It is worth noting that, by utilizing the linear structure of $\xi^Tx$ (where $x\in \bbr^d $) in constraint function, in k-th iteration we generate J-sized i.i.d. samples of $\bar \xi:=\xi^Tx_k$ (with dimension 1) to estimate $\xi^Tx$ in constraint function, instead of J-sized i.i.d. samples of $\xi$ (with dimension $d$).} For SAA algorithm, the deterministic SAA problem to \eqref{CVaR} is defined by

-We implemented the SAA approach by using Polyak's subgradient method for solving convex programming problems with functional constraints (see \cite{polyak1967general,beck2010comirror}).
+We implemented the SAA approach by using Polyak's subgradient method for solving convex programming problems with function constraints (see \cite{polyak1967general}).
 The main reasons why we did not use the linear programming (LP) method to \eqref{CVaR_SAA} include: 1) problem \eqref{CVaR_SAA} might be infeasible for some instances; and 2) we tried the LP method with CVX toolbox for an instance with 500 stocks and the CPU time is thousands times larger than that of the CSA method.
 In our experiment, we adjust the stepsize strategy by multiplying $\gamma_k$ and $\eta_k$ with some scaling parameters $c_g$ and $c_e$, respectively.
 These parameters are chosen as a result of pilot runs of our algorithm (see \cite{lns11} for more details).
-We have found that the ``best parameters" in Table 4.1 slightly outperforms other parameter settings we have considered.
+We have found that the ``best parameters" in Table~\ref{CSA_expara} slightly outperforms other parameter settings we have considered.

 \\